AMartins87/mythos/README.md

 ## Add story page

-- If users are not logged in it will redirect them to login page before they can add a story
+If users are not logged in it will redirect them to login page before they can add a story.

-- Otherwise users are taken to the correct page immediately.
+Otherwise users are taken to the correct page immediately.
 They must fill in **title**, add **story** text and can choose to upload an image if they wish so.
 This image is then saved to my Cloudinary database

 ![Add story page](./media/images//add_story_page.JPG)

 ## Delete post page

-- Users are shown title of the story to be deleted and asked if they are sure to delete and two buttons are shown - *Delete* abd *Go back* which will take the user back to home page
+Users are shown title of the story to be deleted and asked if they are sure to delete and two buttons are shown - *Delete* abd *Go back* which will take the user back to home page

 ![Delete post](./media/images/delete_post_page.JPG)

 ## Contact page

-- Users can contact the site administrator by filling in simple form on screen where they are required to give their **name**, **email address**, **subject** and then type in their **message**
+Users can contact the site administrator by filling in simple form on screen where they are required to give their **name**, **email address**, **subject** and then type in their **message**

 ![Contact page](./media/images/contact_page.JPG)